Fascinating Irish Kings and Queens Who Changed History

 The Reign of Bres

-The successor of Nuada was Bres, a man who was half Tuatha de Danann and half-Fomorian.
+The successor of Nuada was Bres, a man who was half-Tuatha de Danann and half-Fomorian.
 The Fomorians were another supernatural race that represented the wild, dark and destructive powers of nature.
-Their appearance varied greatly, from giants and monsters to beautiful humans, but they were usually the antagonists of the Tuatha de Danann.

 The Demise of the Tuatha de Danann

 The reign of the Tuatha de Danann came to an end at the arrival of the Milesians.
 The Milesians were Gaels who sailed from Ireland to Iberia and returned back to Ireland hundreds of years later.
-The Milesians were the final race to settle in Ireland according to myth and they represent modern Irish people.
+The Milesians were the final race to settle in Ireland, according to myth, and they represent modern Irish people.

+The Tuatha de Danann were driven underground to the Otherworld by the Milesians.
+Over the centuries, they became the fairy folk of Ireland that we hear about in legends today.
 For the next two thousand years in Irish mythology, Ireland would have over 100 legendary High Kings.

 The Last High King of Ireland